netenglabs/suzieq/README.md

 # Suzieq Priorities

-We don't have a roadmap, but we do have a list of the our [priorities](https://github.com/netenglabs/suzieq/blob/master/docs/2020-priority.md).
+We don't have a roadmap, but we do have a list of our [priorities](https://github.com/netenglabs/suzieq/blob/master/docs/2020-priority.md).
 We mix this with the [issues reported](https://github.com/netenglabs/suzieq/issues).